 “Record the day’s reading activity every evening by using a classification scale”

-The reasoning behind this technique is that upon reflecting on a book or article some time after you read it might shed a different light on the content itself.
+The reasoning behind this technique is that upon reflecting on a book or article some time after you've read it, it might shed a different light on the content itself.
 This is another effective mechanism for learning more from what you read.

 All of the suggested habits throughout the above article can be copied into the Evolution 2 habit tracker.
 Just sign-up for your account here and start tracking your habit-building progress today.